Alliance for New Music-Theatre

 “Live & About” is an outreach and community engagement series representing different Washington, DC theatre companies and shows across the spectrum of music-theatre.

-This is the schedule for the 2020 Winter/Spring Season
+This is our planned schedule for the 2020 Winter/Spring Season

 LE CABARET DE CARMEN